ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 };
 ```

 The [action](/docs/api/action.html) will receive the state which is local to it.
+To update the state you simply mutate it directly - under the hood we will convert the mutation into an  immutable update via [immer](https://github.com/immerjs/immer).
+If you prefer you can instead return new immutable instances of your state, as you would within a standard Redux reducer.

-By default you need to mutate the state with the action, which we convert to an immutable update via [immer](https://github.com/immerjs/immer).
-If you prefer you can instead return new immutable instances of your state, like a standard Redux reducer.
+<p>&nbsp;</p>

 ## Dispatching your actions

-The [useStoreActions](/docs/api/use-store-actions.html) hook allows you to access an [action](/docs/api/action.html) within a component.
+The [useStoreActions](/docs/api/use-store-actions.html) hook allows you to fire an [action](/docs/api/action.html) from your components.

 ```javascript
 import { useStoreActions } from 'easy-peasy';